 The Wellington college is named after the first Duke of Wellington, Arthur Wellesley, who was one of the leading political and military figures of the 19th century in Britain.
 The school was founded in 1859, due to its 151 years of history many historic and listed buildings can be found on the school grounds.

-The meeting rooms were designed bespoke for Wellington College, each aspect of the glazing and sliding door design was carefully considered to provide the client with a design that met their exact requirements.
-Frameless glass was chosen for these new internal rooms as it doesn’t obstruct the natural flow of light already present within the building but adds spaces that are sectioned off for privacy.
+Each aspect of the glazing was carefully considered to provide the client with a design that met their exact requirements.
+Frameless glass was chosen for these new internal rooms as it does not obstruct the natural flow of light, something that is very important in educational building design.

 Latest posts by Shannon Normoyle (see all)